thachp/use-cqrs/README.md

 TBD

 ### Credits
 Initially, the project forks from the [@nestjs/cqrs](https://github.com/nestjs/cqrs) module for NestJS Framework server-side development.
-The code has been repurposed to work on the frontend in ReactJS hooks.
+The code has been repurposed to work on the frontend as ReactJS hooks.
 Thanks @[Kamil](https://github.com/kamilmysliwiec)

+### License
+useCQRS is MIT licensed.